TeatrumMundi/chrono-shifter/README.md

 ## Acknowledgments

-This project utilizes the Riot Games API but is not endorsed or certified by Riot Games.
+This project uses the Riot Games API but is not endorsed or certified by Riot Games.

 *Note: Ensure you comply with Riot Games' [API policies and terms of use](https://developer.riotgames.com/policies) when using this backend service.*